Sliding Window Algorithm Code Template

 consist of lowercase English letters.

-and a string T
+and string T

 class Solution {